What is Spoliation?

-This morning, LegalTech News ran a timely story on the case between Central European News and Buzzfeed over allegations of fake news.
+Central European News sued Buzzfeed over allegations of fake news.
 (Leidig v.
-Buzzfeed) Fake news is news these days, but what got our attention was discussion of the shifts from the court in the willingness to tolerate improper records retention, that resulted in spoliation, incomplete production, and the assertions from the bench that attempting to hide (or distract) the ball when it comes to E-Discovery is an outmoded strategy that needs to end.
+Buzzfeed) Fake news is news these days, but what got our attention were shifts by the court to tolerate improper records retention.
+The improper retention resulted in charges of spoliation, incomplete production, and the assertions from the bench that attempting to hide (or distract) e-Discovery would no longer be tolerated.

-With the increased ease of communications retention, the argument that it is too expensive or not a high enough priority is one we commonly see.
-The Information Security and Compliance staff often are proactive in trying to address retention but are often shut down by others in the organization who do not yet see the need.
+With the increased ease of email and communications archiving, the argument that it is too expensive or not a high enough priority is one we still see.
+The Information Security and Compliance staff often are proactive in trying to address retention but are often shut down by others in the organization who do not yet see the value of a proactive archiving system.
 Often the conversation changes radically once a team has had to go through a production effort, at which point data may no longer even exist.
 Most organizations can expect legal action as a course of business.
 Judges are signaling that a lack of retention is not an acceptable practice.

 - Metadata was inadvertently modified and deleted when the plaintiff attempted to manually move files to a production repository.

 However, technology is just part of the issue.
-In a recent judges’ report cited in this article, “30 active federal judges said the problem with e-discovery for most attorneys isn’t process or technology, it’s an overly adversarial mindset.
-When asked how attorneys could best improve e-discovery practices, the No. 1 response given was “cooperating with opposing counsel.”
+In a recent judges’ report cited in this article, “30 active federal judges said the problem with e-Discovery for most attorneys isn’t process or technology, it’s an overly adversarial mindset.
+When asked how attorneys could best improve e-Discovery practices, the number one response given was “cooperating with opposing counsel.”

 Legal counsel likely fears what exists in their data, or the effort to review and produce.
-In reality, proactive retention with technology like our Communications Archiving Suite can help organizations respond faster at lower cost because data can be found, and put into context while maintaining good records retention hygiene.
+In reality, proactive retention with technology like our OneVault Multi-Data Archiving Platform can help organizations respond faster at lower cost because data can be found, and put into context while maintaining good records retention hygiene.